Virginia (Mercadante): Synopsis

 Virginia, a plebeian, is the virgin daughter of Virginio, a Roman soldier.
 She and Icilio, a patrician, are in love and wish to marry.
 However Appio Claudio has declared that patricians and plebeians can not marry one another, a fact which makes their marriage impossible.
 At the same time Appio notices Virginia's beauty, and desiring her, attempts to force himself on her.
-Iclio intervenes, and while saving Virginia, is killed by Appio.
-Virginio comes to her aid, reminding Appio of Virginia's protection under Roman law as the daughter of a Roman citizen.
+Iclio intervenes, and stops him.
+Then, Virginio comes to her aid, reminding Appio of Virginia's protection under Roman law as the daughter of a Roman citizen.
 Thwarted, Appio plots to get Virginia through legal trickery, claiming that she is not Virginio's daughter but in fact a slave belonging to his associate Marco.
 The case is brought before a public tribunal and it appears that Appio will have his way.
-Rather than be forced to be with Appio, Virginia stabs herself to death.
+To further discourage Virginia, Appio has Icilio killed, but rather than be forced to be with Appio, Virginia stabs herself to death.
 Her act of tragic bravery inspires a massive insurrection of plebeians against Appio and the patrician regime.